Token Program

 // 4.
 Initialize token account

-let init_account = initialize_account(
+let init_account = apl_token::instruction::initialize_account(

 &account.pubkey(),